-Projected student generation 70 Elementary 49 Middle 35 High Schools Over/Under Capacity Students would attend Maxwell Elementary School, Antioch Middle School, or Antioch High School.
+Projected student generation 70 Elementary 49 Middle 35 High

+Schools Over/Under Capacity - Students would attend Maxwell Elementary School, Antioch Middle School, or Antioch High School.
 All three schools have been identified as being overcrowded by the Metro School Board.
 There is capacity at another middle school within the cluster and capacity at another high school in an adjacent cluster (Glencliff).
 This information is based upon data from the school board last updated July 2006.

-Fiscal Liability The fiscal liability of 70 new elementary students is $\$40,000$ (70 X $\$12,000$ per student).
+Fiscal Liability - The fiscal liability of 70 new elementary students is 840,000 (70 X 12,000 per student).
 This is only for information purposes to show the potential impact of this proposal, it is not a staff condition of approval.

-CONDITION School Site Dedication Due to the potential impact of the overall UDO development on the public school system, the applicant is required by Planning Commission policy to offer for dedication a school site in compliance with the standards of Section 17.16.040 for high schools with a capacity of 2000 students (This is for the entire UDO, not just the 87 acres being added.)
+CONDITION - School Site Dedication

+Due to the potential impact of the overall UDO development on the public school system, the applicant is required by Planning Commission policy to offer for dedication a school site in compliance with the standards of Section 17.16.040 for high schools with a capacity of 2000 students (This is for the entire UDO, not just the 87 acres being added.)

 This land dedication requirement is proportional to the development's student generation potential.
 Such site shall be within Davidson County and in accordance with the site condition and location criteria of the Metropolitan Board of Education.
 The Board of Education may decline such dedication if it finds that a site is not needed or desired.
-No final plat for development of any residential uses on the site shall be approved until a school site has been dedicated to the Metro Board of Education to act prior to final plat consideration and approval by the Metropolitan Planning Commission in accordance with its schedule and requirements shall constitute a waiver of this requirement by the Board of Education.
+No final plat for development of any residential uses on the site shall be approved until a school site has been dedicated to the Metro Board of Education or the Board has acted to relieve the applicant of this requirement.
+However, failure of the Board of Education to act prior to final plat consideration and approval by the Metropolitan Planning Commission in accordance with its schedule and requirements shall constitute a waiver of this requirement by the Board of Education.